Healthcare Quality Improvement PgCert

 Where can I study my course?

-- Lews Castle College UHI - You will apply to, and be supported by, Lews Castle College UHI
+- Lews Castle College UHI - this is a fully online course.
+You will be enrolled and supported by staff at Lews Castle College UHI.

 Fees are payable in advance each academic year unless otherwise agreed.